Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

-Let us now suppose that the initial model, which is defined with respect to the $\mc C^*_\mc R$-module category $\mc R$, is in the phase associated with the $\mc C$-module category $\mc P$.
+Let us now suppose that the initial $\mc C$-symmetric model, which is defined with respect to the $\mc C^*_\mc R$-module category $\mc R$, is in the phase associated with the $\mc C$-module category $\mc P$.
 Our goal is to find a dual model whose dual symmetry is completely broken in the ground state subspace.
 To achieve this, we must understand how to relate the phase of the dual model to the phase of the initial model, which is not immediate given that the symmetry structures differ.
-It follows from $(\mc C^*_\mc R)^*_\mc R \simeq \mc C$ that every $\mc C$-module category $\mc P$ is of the form $\Fun_{\mc C^*_\mc R}(\mc R,\mc Q)$ for some $\mc C^*_\mc R$-module category $\mc Q$, the module structure being provided by the composition of $\mc C^*_\mc R$-module functors.
-Conversely, the $\mc C$-module category $\mc P$ uniquely specifies a $\mc C^*_\mc R$-module category, namely $\Fun_\mc C(\mc R,\mc P)$.
-The optimal dual model whose dual symmetry is completely broken in the ground state subspace is obtained whenever the module category is given by the symmetry fusion category itself.
-Given $\mc P \simeq \Fun_{\mc C^*_\mc R}(\mc R,\mc Q)$, this is achieved by choosing $\mc R'$ to be $\Fun_{\mc C}(\mc R,\mc P) \simeq \mc Q$.
-The symmetry of this optimal dual model is then given by $\mc C^*_\mc P$, which also encodes the quasiparticle excitations.
+To this end, we can think of the $\mc C$-module category $\mc P$ as $\Fun_{\mc C_\mc R^*}(\mc R, \mc Q)$ for some $\mc C_\mc R^*$ module category $\mc Q$.
+Indeed, since $\mc C \simeq \Fun_{\mc C_\mc R^*}(\mc R, \mc R)$, it does define a $\mc C$-module category via composition of module functors.
+Since any $\mc C$-module category can be constructed in this way \cite{etingof2016tensor}, it follows that $\mc P$ uniquely fixes $\mc Q$.
+The action of a duality operator $\Fun_{\mc C_{\mc R}^*}(\mc R,\mc R')$ on the phase $\mc P$ can now be obtained via composition of module functors, such that the new phase is encoded into $\Fun_{\mc C_{\mc R}^*}(\mc R',\mc Q)$, which is indeed a module category over the dual symmetry ${(\mc C^*_\mc R)}^*_{\mc R'} = \Fun_{\mc C_{\mc R}^*}(\mc R',\mc R')$.
+The optimal dual model, whose dual symmetry is completely broken, is obtained when the module category that describes the dual phase is given by the dual symmetry itself.
+From the above, it is clear that this amounts to choosing $\mc R' = \mc Q$ so that $\mc Q$ encodes the degrees of freedom.
+Consider a variational ground state MPS in the constrained Hilbert space of the optimal dual model with degrees of freedom in $\mc Q$, which maximally breaks the dual symmetry.
+The remaining symmetry breaking ground states can be obtained by acting with symmetry MPOs labelled by simple objects in $\mc C_{\mc P}^*$ of the form

-For many fusion categories of interest, all possible module categories --- solutions to eq.~\eqref{eq:FmoveG} ---have been obtained.
-Importantly, the data of the module functors needed to describe the MPO intertwiners relating the different dual models can be obtained as a representation theoretic problem \cite{10.21468/SciPostPhys.13.2.029,Bridgeman:2022gdx}, that numerically can be reduced to a linear algebra problem.
-This MPO intertwiner allows us to relate the ground state of the optimal dual model defined with respect to the module category $\mc Q$ to the ground state of the initial model defined with respect to the module category $\mc R$:
+where the individual tensors are determined by the data of the relevant $\mc C_{\mc R}^*$ module functors \cite{PRXQuantum.5.010338}.
+Finally, these dual ground states can be mapped to ground states of the original model, which is defined with respect to the $\mc C^*_\mc R$-module category $\mc R$, by acting with a duality MPO: